 - Set clear expectations and requirements for tasks

-- Channels should be created for each situation such as one-to-one chats, team meetings, video calls, or open forums for sharing of feedback and ideas
+- Group channels should be created for each situation such as one-to-one chats, team meetings, video calls, or open forums for sharing of feedback and ideas

 “To enable your remote staff to be independent and productive, you need to start by effectively communicating your mission, vision, and values in a way that resonates outside of just headquarters.
-In addition, having regular goals for communication makes it easier (e.g., quarterly check-ins).
 As a result, they feel like a part of the company culture but succeed autonomously.” – Preethy Vaidyanathan, Tapad

-TIP: Treating all communication as two-way will help both parties involved, managers and employees.
-If you’re the only one “talking” then engagement is non-existent.
+TIP: Treating communication as two-way helps both parties – managers and employees.
+Managers should not be the only ones talking, otherwise, engagement is non-existent.

 “It is easy to become isolated when working remotely.
-I reach out to individual team members regularly to solicit opinions on decisions I am making and to just chat about non-work-related things.
-I also assign collaborative tasks monthly, encouraging team members to work together so they stay connected.” – Lisa Allocca, Red Javelin Communications
+I reach out to individual team members regularly to solicit opinions on decisions I am making and to just chat about non-work-related things.” – Lisa Allocca, Red Javelin Communications

-When you aren’t following a 9-to-5 workday, chit chat needs to be used to your advantage.
-It shows that you value socialization and human interaction, and not just number crunching and productivity.
+When you aren’t following a 9-to-5 workday under one roof, chit-chat should be used to your advantage.
+Why?
+It shows that you value socialization and human interaction, and not just number crunching and meeting revenue goals.